colinchjava/colinchjava.github.io/_posts/2023/09/22/2023-09-22-10-07-36-544624-integrating-java-docker-containers-with-service-mesh-technologies.md

 Before diving into the integration process, make sure you have the following prerequisites:

 * Docker installed on your local machine or deployment server
-* Basic knowledge of Docker, Java, and container orchestration
+* Basic knowledge of Docker,and container orchestration
 * A Java application or microservice ready to be containerized

 ## Containerizing the Java Application